 If you are experiencing pain on the ball of the foot, it may be indicative of a condition that is referred to as Morton’s neuroma.
 It is typically caused by irritation that happens to a nerve connected to a toe.
 It can become thickened, and will most often occur between the second and third toes.
 It may be common among patients who have flat feet, high arches, or conditions that can include bunions and hammertoes.
 People who enjoy sporting activities that involve running may also be susceptible to developing this condition.
 Additionally, skiers or ballerinas may be prone to getting Morton’s neuroma as a result of wearing shoes that put pressure on the ball of the foot.
 Symptoms that are often associated with this ailment can include a numbing and tingling sensation, and pain or difficulty walking.
 If you suffer from this condition, please consult with a podiatrist who can properly treat this condition.

 Morton’s neuroma is a very uncomfortable condition to live with.
 If you think you have Morton’s neuroma, contact one of our podiatrists of Westfield Foot & Ankle Specialists.
-Our doctors will attend to all of your foot and ankle needs and answer any of your related questions.
+Our doctors will attend to all of your foot care needs and answer any of your related questions.

 Morton's neuroma is a painful foot condition that commonly affects the areas between the second and third or third and fourth toe, although other areas of the foot are also susceptible.
 Morton’s neuroma is caused by an inflamed nerve in the foot that is being squeezed and aggravated by surrounding bones.